NBISweden/GenErode/config/slurm/README.md

 but the equivalent tool `screen` is pre-installed and does not need to be loaded.

+> The Snakemake cache is stored per default in your home directory and will quickly run out of storage space.
+You can tell Snakemake to use a directory in your storage project instead by running the following commands (replacing the path with the path to an existing directory in your storage project):
+`mkdir -p /cfs/klemming/projects/supr/sllstore.../.../GenErode/.cache`
+`export XDG_CACHE_HOME=/cfs/klemming/projects/supr/sllstore.../.../GenErode/.cache`
+You will have to run the export command every time you start a new tmux session.
+Alternatively, you can add the export command to your `~/.bashrc` file.

 > Apptainer (former singularity) will store its cache per default in your home directory which will quickly run out of storage space.
 You can tell it to use your `scratch` instead, a